ZoeMaeda/CMT-projet/README.md

 ## Project structure

-- "initial_data" contains input data for the regression and for the prediction
+- "initial" contains input data for the regression and for the prediction
 - "internal_data" contains files used for passing information between C and Python.
 They are automatically edited by the program and should not be manually modified.
 - "code" contains program code.
 - "results" contains saved .jpg files of graphs and final parameters.